unumux/willow/README.md

 ## Introduction

-**Willow** UI Component Library is a collection of reusable components built with front-end code (HTML and CSS) to allow for faster, more consistent product development.
+**Willow** UI is a library of reusable components built with front-end code (HTML and SCSS) to allow for faster, more consistent product development.

-The library consists of semantic and accessible markup for a variety of components that can be paired with a [theme](#available-themes) to quickly give components a consistent and brand compliant appearance.
+The library consists of semantic and accessible markup for a variety of components that can be paired with a [theme](#available-themes) to give components a consistent and branded appearance.

 ### **Willow** is...

+- an evolving open source library that will have frequent updates and encourages [contributions](CONTRIBUTING.md)
 - written to meet UnumUX [CSS/SCSS](https://github.com/unumux/ux-standards/wiki/CSS-&-SCSS-Standards) and [Accessibility](https://unumux.github.io/enterprise-accessibility-standards/) Standards
 - built to work with all modern browsers (IE 10, Chrome, Firefox, Safari)
 - based on the principles of: